EntilZha/PyFunctional/README.md

 and developed several corporate and personal websites.

-I created `ScalaFunctional` while using Python extensively at Trulia, and finding that I missed the capability that the Spark RDD and Scala collections API had.
+I created `ScalaFunctional` while using Python extensively at Trulia, and finding that I missed the ease of use for manipulating data that Spark RDDs and Scala collections have.
+The project takes the best ideas from these APIs as well as LINQ to provide an easy way to manipulate data

 ## Contributors
 These people have generously contributed their time to improving `ScalaFunctional`